paypay/paypayopa-sdk-java/PendingPayment.md

 - Merchant wants to simplify the checkout process without payment procedures

 ## Understanding the Payment Flow
-Following diagram defines the flow for PreAuth & Capture.
+Following diagram defines the flow for Pending Payment.
 -- provide image explaining the flow

 We recommend that the merchant implements a Polling of the Get payment Details API with a 4-5 second interval in order to know the status of the transaction.